Senior Associate - Interior Design

 Great design is about understanding the “why” and delivering it in three dimensions.

 I strive to create places where people can healthfully and happily live their best lives.
 With over 25 years of experience working in the design industry, I specialize in senior living, long term care, healthcare, multifamily, and health & wellness design.
 I am passionate about developing innovative ways to warm spaces that are often cold.
 I begin with learning about and understanding the people who will live and work in the space, and translate that into a design that supports, encourages, engages, and welcomes every resident, patient, visitor and care partner.
-I create spatial and sensory relationships that feel familiar, not just in how the spaces are shaped and how my clients will move through them, but also by using echoes of local vernacular to help unconsciously connect memory to new environments.
+I create spatial and sensory relationships that feel familiar, not just in how the spaces are shaped and how people will move through them, but also by using echoes of local vernacular to help unconsciously connect memory to new environments.

 My portfolio includes complex projects in luxury independent living, assisted living, memory and dementia care, complex care, spa design, and geriatric behavioral health environments in the United States and Canada.

-My Sectors: Senior Living, Healthcare, and Workplace
+My Sectors: Senior Living, Healthcare & Workplace.

-My Services: Interior Design, and Facilities Planning
+My Services: Interior Design & Facilities Planning.

-We asked, Christine answered:
+We asked, Christine Craik answered:

 What makes a great design?